» About us

 URBAN75: ABOUT US

-The origins of the site go back to 1993, when the editor launched a political football comic Bluebird Jones, based around the trials and tribulations of being a Cardiff City fan.
+The origins of the site go back to 1993, when the editor launched a political football comic Bluebird Jones, based around the trials and tribulations of being a Cardiff City fan, then struggling in the lower divisions.

 Bluebird Jones football comic